Crackhoff/URB_metric_fix/README.md

 > iii) better understand impact of collective CAV routing for future cities (on congestion, emissions and sustainability) to equip policymakers with solid arguments for CAV regulations.
 ---

+## Tasks:

+#### Core (benchmarked with the results):

+Collaborative fleet minimizing group average travel time with 40\% market share with non-adaptive human routing behaviour.

+>In a French small town of _Gurgerville_ , where human routing decision were stable and close to the well-known User Equilibrium, 40\% of drivers decide to switch on the autonomous driving mode, delegating their routing decisions.
+Then, each machine will apply some kind of algorithm to select the route maximising the reward function: group average travel time.

+#### Illustrative (sample results only):

+1. Fully autonomous fleet
+2. Altruistic fleet (minimize time for humans)
+3. Malicious fleet (maximize time for humans)
+4. Modal shifts - humans join or leave the fleet according to its performance
+5. Human adaptations - drivers react to actions of the fleet and change their behaviour

+#### Possible (doable yet not implemented):

+6. Two competing fleets with various strategies
+7. Communication protocols (sharing information to collaborate).
+8. Heterogenous human populations - varying willingness to switch to CAV
+9. Different choice set than humans
+10. Adaptive traffic signals
+11.

 # To be improved

 ## Setup: